DavideNapolitano/Evaluating-the-Reliability-of-Shapley-Value-Estimates-An-Interval-Based-Approach/README.md

 This repository contains the code associated to paper "Evaluating the Reliability of Shapley Value Estimates: An Interval-Based Approach" published at "2024 KDD Workshop on Human-Interpretable AI".

+Extension with Neural approaches: https://ieeexplore.ieee.org/abstract/document/10584436 (code will be released soon!)

 ## Available Methods

 **Reformulated** Interval Shapley Like Values: